Nash Motors Company Records

 Scope and Content of Collection

-The records of the Thomas B. Jeffery Company of Kenosha, Wisconsin and its successor company, the Nash Motors Company of Maryland.
+The records were created by the Thomas B. Jeffery Company of Kenosha, Wisconsin and the Nash Motors Company of Maryland.

 Notable are clippings, correspondence, patent records and lawsuit records beginning in 1902 for challenges by George B. Selden’s